St. Louis Jain temple

-The 1904 St. Louis Jain temple is a historic structure that was constructed for the 1904 St. Louis World's fairs, termed "Louisiana Purchase Exposition".
-It was the first building in the United States designated as a Jain temple, since it was a temple in India, although there were no Jains in the United States at that time.
+The 1904 St. Louis Jain temple is a historic wooden structure that was constructed for the 1904 St. Louis World's fairs, termed "Louisiana Purchase Exposition".
+It was the first building in the United States designated as a Jain temple, since it intended to be a replica of a Jain temple in India, although there were no Jains in the United States at that time.
 It later stood in Las Vegas where some members of the Los Angeles Jain community discovered it in 1980.
 It now stands within the Jain Center of Southern California in Los Angeles.

 Louisiana Purchase Exposition

 At the Louisiana Purchase Exposition it stood within the India pavilion.
 It was described thus:

 "The pavilion, a reproduction of the famous mosque of Itmad-ul-Dowlah at Agra, India, was much admired, as were the interior decorations and exhibits.
 Rising from the center of the court was a Jain temple of teakwood .., being a copy of a white marble temple eight times as large at Palitana, Central India.
 The reproduction represented two years' work of sixty-five artists and was made expressly for the Louisiana Purchase Exposition.”

 After the exposition, the temple was dismantled, but was not shipped back to India as originally planned.
+Note that Palitana is in the modern Gujarat state.

 Las Vegas

 Hotelier Ben Jaffe, owner of the Castaways, acquired the temple and had it shipped to Las Vegas where it was reassembled by the hotel's pool for its opening on September 1, 1963.
 It was given the name Gateway to Luck.
-The image of the temple was widely used in the hotel's postcards.
+The image of the temple was widely used in the hotel's postcards and some of the casino token.
 The site is now occupied by The Mirage.